Oil-immersed transformers have a simple system called a transformer breather!

 Not all transformers require breather and conservator tanks.

-Breathers are required for transformers in which the breathing in and out can cause the oil to come out of the transformer.
+Breathers are essential for transformers where the breathing in and out could cause oil to escape.

-For heat dissipation, Corrugated fins are used instead of breathers.
-Corrugated fins have enough flexibility to allow space for oil expansion
+For heat dissipation, corrugated fins are used in place of breathers.
+These fins provide enough flexibility to accommodate oil expansion without the need for external air exchange.

 Similarly, Current Transformers (CT) and Potential Transformers (PT) which are dry type transformers, there is no need of breathers as temperature inside the transformers remains within the limit, and require no oil.